vsillan/game-server-programming-course/presentations/mongodb_1.md

 Ad hoc queries – no need to define queries that the system will accept in advance

-- Just like with relational databases

 Secondary indexes

 Only a few configuration parameters

 Note:

+- Just like with relational databases
+- Adhoc queries
 - JSON is an acronym for JavaScript Object Notation.
 JSON structures are comprised of keys and values, and they can nest arbitrarily deep.
 They’re analogous to the dictionaries and hash maps of other  programming languages.
 - JSON is simple, intuitive and human friendly
 - Which features?